-"We created chances but we need strikers who can score goals.
+LACK OF GOALS"We created chances but we need strikers who can score goals.
 This is a big signal that we need new players.
 Everyone understands that and we work very close together to find the right players."

 That was Gerhard Struber's damning assessment of his side's attacking prowess after they dominated the first half but failed to capitalise on several good situations.

 Many fans may point to the fact that Cauley Woodrow – last season's top-scorer – was dropped to the bench and an unused substitute.
 His lack of involvement was at least partly due to the two red cards ruining the plan to send on attacking substitutes, but it seems bizarre that someone as proven and talented as him did not play.
 He has not scored in 12 Championship games but his record of 35 in 79 games in one of the best in Barnsley's recent history, despite often playing in attacking midfield rather than up front.

 It is clear that the Reds could do with a targetman striker to provide something different to Woodrow, the starting pair in this game Conor Chaplin and Dominik Frieser, and Patrick Schmidt who came on at 0-0 but soon saw the goals go in and a second red card.
 But, should a big man be signed, then they will have enough firepower to compete in the Championship once their strikers find their finishing form and develop partnerships.